-When the proposed subdivision contains fifty (50) parcels lots or less, an in-lieu fee only may shall be required of the subdivider.
+When the proposed subdivision contains fifty (50) parcels lots or less, an in-lieu fee enly may shall be required of the subdivider.
 For subdivisions with more than fifty (50) parcels, at the County's option either an in-lieu fee or dedication of land may shall be required.
 If a fee is imposed, the amount of the fee shall be equal to the value of the amount of land which would otherwise be dedicated pursuant to 2, above, and is determined by the following formula:

-Parkland Fee = Parkland Demand Due Х Value Per Acre of Parcel (dollars) to Subdivision (acres) Proposed for Subdivision (dollars/acre)
+Parkland Fee = Parkland Demand Due to Χ Value Per Acre of Parcel Proposed (dollars) Subdivision (acres) for Subdivision (dollars/acre)